Introduction

 • Medical Center

-Hurtigruten MS Fridtjof Nansen Deck Plans Deck 3.png
+Hurtigruten Expeditions MS Fridtjof Nansen Deck 3.png

 Accomodation

-Expedition Suite - XL suite with balcony
+Expedition Suite | XL Suite - With balcony

-Expedition Suite - XL suite without balcony
+Expedition Suite | XL Suite

-Expedition Suite - Corner suite with balcony
+Expedition Suite | Corner Suite - With balcony

-Expedition Suite - Large suite with balcony
+Expedition Suite | Large suite - With balcony

 Large Corner Suite with private balcony, flexible sleeping arrangements, sofabed, TV, minibar, bathrobe, kettle, espresso maker.
 Adapted for guests with wheelchair.

-Expedition Suite - Suite with balcony
+Expedition Suite | Suite - With balcony

 Suites with private balcony, different sizes, top-high decks, flexible sleeping arrangements, some with sofabed, TV, minibar, bathrobe, kettle, tea and coffee, espresso maker.

-Expedition Suite - Corner suite
+Expedition Suite | Corner suite

 Corner cabin with large windows.
 Flexible sleeping arrangements, TV, minibar, bathrobe, kettle, tea and coffee, espresso maker.
 Without balcony.

-Arctic Superior - Outside cabin on upper deck
+Arctic Superior | Outside cabin - Upper deck

 High deck cabins with balcony.
 Spacious cabins, different sizes, flexible sleeping arrangements, some with sofabed, TV, kettle, tea and coffee.

-Arctic Superior - Outside cabin on lower/middle deck
+Arctic Superior | Outside cabin - Lower/middle decks

 Large cabins without balcony.
 Lower/middle decks, flexible sleeping arrangements, sofabed, TV, kettle, tea and coffee.

-Arctic Superior - Outside cabin on upper deck
+Arctic Superior | Outside cabin - Upper deck

 High deck cabins with balcony.
 Spacious cabins, different sizes, double bed, some with sofabed, TV, kettle, tea and coffee.

-Arctic Superior - Outside cabin on upper deck
+Arctic Superior | Outside cabin - Upper deck

-Arctic Superior - Outside cabin with balcony
+Arctic Superior | Outside cabin - With balcony

-Arctic Superior - Outside cabin on middle deck
+Arctic Superior | Outside cabin - Middle deck

 Large accessible cabins without balcony.
 Middle decks, flexible sleeping arrangements, TV, kettle, tea and coffee.

-Polar Outside - Outside cabin on lower/middle deck
+Polar Outside | Outside cabin - Lower/middle deck

 Cabins on lower/middle decks.
 Double bed, TV.